Founding Fathers on Freedom, Liberty and American Exceptionalism

 There are lots of “freedom quotes” on the Internet from all kinds of world leaders, philosophers and theologians, but we firmly believe the freedom quotes from our Founding Fathers are infinitely more powerful – because they succeeded in removing the shackles of tyranny.
 And all along the way, Liberty’s lantern was their guiding light.

-For further inspiration, please read some of the best quotes from our Founding Fathers on liberty, freedom, morality, democracy, Constitutional law, and American Exceptionalism:
+For further inspiration and insight, please read some of the best quotes from our Founding Fathers on liberty, freedom, morality, patriotism, our republic, democracy, Constitutional law, and American Exceptionalism:

 “They who would give up an essential liberty for temporary security, deserve neither liberty or security.”